• Home

 Ontario needs to:

-• Adhere to the United Nations Declaration on the Rights of Indigenous People UNDRIP.
+• Adhere to the United Nations Declaration on the Rights of Indigenous People UNDRIP

 • Respect and prioritize Indigenous knowledge, leadership, and consent for measures affecting their traditional lands.

-• Restore and expand funding to Indigenous land protection projects.
+• Restore and expand funding to Indigenous land protection projects

 • Place a moratorium on mining exploration and road building into the James Bay Lowlands or “Ring of Fire” as requested by First Nations in the area, until full, prior and informed consent is achieved and an extensive federal environmental assessment has been done.
 See map with Ring of Fire Belt, below.